North Korean leader Kim visits China, meets President Xi

 The two leaders “opened their hearts and had warm conversations,” North Korea’s state news agency KCNA reported.

-The meeting was the latest in a series by North Korean leaders that has dramatically eased tension on the Korean peninsula, and follows Kim’s recent historic summit with South Korean counterpart Moon Jae-in.
+The meeting was the latest in a series by North Korean leaders and follows Kim’s historic summit with South Korean President Moon Jae-in last month.

-It also followed Kim’s dramatic train journey to Beijing in March, his first known trip abroad since assuming power in 2011.
+In March, Kim traveled by train to Beijing, his first known trip abroad since assuming power in 2011.

-Trump said on Twitter that he would speak with Xi by telephone on Tuesday morning in Washington, calling the Chinese leader “my friend”.

-“The primary topics will be Trade, where good things will happen, and North Korea, where relationships and trust are building,” Trump said.

 Kim used his official aircraft to make the short flight to Dalian, in what was his first known international flight since assuming power.